 When stored correctly — in an airtight container — flour can last six months to a year.

 After that, you’ll notice a clear difference in taste.

+Replace olive oil after two years.
 Two years after its manufacture date, the color or taste of olive oil may change slightly, but it’s still safe to use.

 If you store your potatoes in a cool, dark place, they should be usable for two to three months.